oerc0122/castep_outputs/README.rst

      --magres [MAGRES ...]
                            Extract from MAGRES as .magres type
      --tddft [TDDFT ...]
-Extract from TDDFT as .tddft type
+Extract from TDDFT as .tddft type --err [ERR ...]
+Extract from ERR as .err type

 Current Parsers: